Program Details: Universidad del Bio Bio

 Concepcion Campus - Formacion Integral (General Studies)

-GVSU students majoring in Liberal Studies may pursue a dual degree at the Universidad del Bio Bio (UBB) after completing two semesters of study at UBB in Chillan.
+GVSU students majoring in Integrative Studies may pursue a dual degree at the Universidad del Bio Bio (UBB) after completing two semesters of study at UBB in Chillan.
 The academic year begins in March and runs through December.
 It is ideal for students to begin their studies at UBB during GVSU's winter semester.
 The semesters will be from March - July and August - December.
 The Bachelor in Humanities is an academic program designed for GVSU students.
 The focus of the program is the study and analysis of different areas of the humanities, with an emphasis in the language, culture, history, and tradition of the Latino American culture in a social Latino context.

 A list of compulsory and elective courses can be found in the course information section above.
 See brochure for additional information.

 A PIC Partnership Grant is available ($1,000 each) 2 available per year for this program.

 UBB Pre-Departure Guide for Semester 2 2016 (July- December) This is for informational purposes only - this guide is updated each semester with the necessary information for that group of departing students.